cyralinc/dmap/README.md

 Dmap is a free and open-source tool to assess your data security posture in AWS.
-It allows you to quickly find information about your data repositories from different AWS account environments, across multiple regions.
+It allows you to quickly find information about your data repositories from different AWS account environments, across multiple regions, as well as scan those repositories for sensitive data patterns.

 It currently supports different data repository types from across AWS services,
 including: